Becky O. Peleowo

 “ Calm down, everyone.”
 My motherly instinct intimated my senses to coordinate my students first.

 I tried to recall how all the events had played out.
-I remember seeing a little girl of about 6 to 7years running across a four lane road as we arrived at a T-junction at Ikeja.
+I remember seeing a little girl of about 6 to 7 years running across a four lane road as we arrived at a T-junction at Ikeja.
 The girl wore a school uniform but it was still school hours.
-She was coming close and the driver who didn't notice her on time tried to avoid hitting her and the next thing I remembered was that a large crowd was gathering round to check if the little girl was alive.
+She was coming close and the driver who didn’t notice her on time tried to avoid hitting her and the next thing I remembered was that a large crowd was gathering round to check if the little girl was alive.

 All curious eyes turned on me.
 Who is this one?
 Their eyes seem to be saying.
 I quickly explained who I was and advised that the girl be taken to the hospital.
 Many were looking for who the driver was but only I knew he was there among the crowd looking lost and scared to admit his identity probably because he knew they would lynch him.

 Quickly, I introduced myself as a teacher who was in the bus and volunteered to go with a good samaritan who wanted to take the girl to the hospital.
 I gave an eye contact to the driver to look after my students.
-My brain was thinking fast if I had done the right thing.
+My brain was thinking fast and I was hoping I had made the right decision.
+All I knew was to choose the safety of the little girl’s life first.
+Little did I know that my decision would put the life of almost 15 children at risk.

 “The bus will not go anywhere.
 They want to escape.”
 One lout who's only job seemed to be lynching was ready to cause a fracas.

-“ I am a teacher from the school. “ I said calmly.
+“ I am a teacher from the school.”
+I said calmly.
 “Let the driver take the students back.
-I'll stand in for the girl. “
+I’ll stand in for the girl. “

 What was an eight-year old school girl doing on a four-lane road on a Monday morning?
 That was strange.
 I had overheard some bystanders say the same thing.
 She seem to have come from the public primary school across the road.
 I looked back to see her quiet form in green and red uniform and fear engolfed me.